ShubhmKaale/Boston-Housing-Project/README.md

 So our aim in this project is to find the features on which the Boston housing price depends.
 Then using those features we are going to train the model. we will apply Linear regression and polynomial regression.

+In the end we will compare the models using r2_score and RMSE metrics.

 Note:- More info about data and its source is in housing.txt